Forte-Consultancy-Services/Notification-System-Widget/README.md

 # Instructions to use the Notification System Widget :star:

-Adapt the Notification System Widget to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the [top of every code template file (html, css, etc.) as a comment](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/How-To-Use.md) and as a link in your tech stack like this
+Adapt the latest release of the Notification System Widget to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the [top of every code template file (html, css, etc.) as a comment](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/How-To-Use.md) and as a link in your tech stack like this

 * [Notification System Widget](https://github.com/Forte-Consultancy-Services/Notification-System-Widget)